 “The PROVIDER shall ensure beneficiaries are not held liable when the PAYOR does not pay the health care provider furnishing services under this agreement.
 Also, PROVIDER is to ensure beneficiaries are not held liable for payment of covered services furnished under this agreement if those payments are in excess of the amount that the beneficiary would owe if the PAYOR provided the service directly.”

-Chris took the position with HSAG that the stated language meets the requirement for Standard III, Element 6.
+Chris took the position with HSAG that the stated language meets the requirement for Standard III, Element 6; the NMRE waits their response and will disseminate any HSAG requests as needed.

 Chris asked the Boards to review their processes for executing single case agreements to be sure they align with medical necessity and provider of choice criteria and contain references to Chapter 8 of the Michigan Mental Health Code and 42 CFR.